Mizrahi music: The 1970s and onward

 Avihu Medina was a singer and composer.
-He composed many popular hits for Argov.
+He composed many popular hits for Argov as well as other artists such as Shimi Tavori, Daklon and Haim Moshe.
 Women also began to play a significant part in popular Mizrahi music.
 A popular artist was Zehava Ben.
 Because of her ties to Morocco and the Middle East she began her career singing Umm Kulthum.
+Another notable female artist was Margalit Tzan'ani who would later become a famous television personality.

-Because Mediterranean Israeli music was so popular within the Eastern Jewish communities, which were quickly becoming a large percentage of Israel, the natural outcome would be a continuous playback on the local radio station.
-However the national government restricted the play of Mizrahi music because it was not considered ‘authentic Israeli.’
+Because Mediterranean Israeli music was so popular within the Mizrahi Jewish communities, which were quickly becoming a large percentage of Israel, the natural outcome would be a continuous playback on the local radio station.
+However, the national government restricted the play of Mizrahi music because it was not considered ‘authentic Israeli.’
 The social researcher, Sami Shalom Chetrit, wrote "The educational and cultural establishment made every effort to separate the second generation of eastern immigrants from this music, by intense socialization in schools and in the media,".

 The penetration of Muzika Mizrahit into the Israeli mainstream was the result of pressure by Mizrahi composers and producers such as Avihu Medina, the overwhelming, undeniable popularity of the style, and the gradual adoption of elements of Muzika Mizrahit by popular Israeli artists.
 Yardena Arazi, one of Israel's most popular stars, made a recording in 1989 called "Dimion Mizrahi" (Eastern Imagination), and included original materials and some canonical Israeli songs.